openlayers/openlayers/doc/tutorials/custom-builds.md

 ### Other compiler options

-There are a couple of other compiler options in the config file above. `manage_closure_dependencies` should always be used. `use_types_for_optimization` should be used for better compression rates.
+There are a couple of other compiler options in the config file above. `manage_closure_dependencies` should always be used.

 You can specify any of the other compiler options here as needed, such as the renaming reports, output manifest, or source maps.
 There is a full list of available options in [closure-util](https://github.com/openlayers/closure-util/blob/master/compiler-options.txt).